bryanc806/WyseBoard/README.md

 This is a simple converter to allow use of a PS/2 style keyboard with a Wyse 60 serial terminal.

-## Connections on an Arudino Pro Mini:
+## Connections on an Arduino Pro Mini:

     Pro-Mini Pin	Connection
     ------------    ----------